Vishnu: The Divine Preserver of the Hindu Universe

 - In the Vedas: He is mentioned as a solar deity.

-- In the Vishnu Purana: Their stories and glories are described in detail.
+- In the Vishnu Purana: His stories and glories are described in detail.

 - In the Bhagavad Gita: Through Krishna, he reveals profound spiritual teachings.

-- In the Upanishads: Its supreme nature is explored philosophically.
+- In the Upanishads: His supreme nature is philosophically explored.

-O VaishnavismThe tradition dedicated to the worship of Vishnu gave rise to important philosophical schools:
+Vaishnavism, a tradition dedicated to the worship of Vishnu, gave rise to important philosophical schools:

-- Vishishtadvaita from Ramanuja (qualified non-dualism): Vishnu is seen as the supreme reality, but distinct from souls and the material world.
+- Vishishtadvaita by Ramanuja (qualified non-dualism): Vishnu is seen as the supreme reality, but distinct from souls and the material world.

-- Dvaita of Madhva (dualism): Defends the absolute distinction between Vishnu, individual souls and the material universe.
+- Dvaita by Madhva (dualism): Advocates the absolute distinction between Vishnu, individual souls, and the material universe.

-- Achintya Bheda Abheda of Chaitanya (inconceivable difference and non-difference): Reconciles the simultaneous unity and difference between Vishnu and his creations.
+- Achintya Bheda Abheda by Chaitanya (inconceivable difference and non-difference): Reconciles the simultaneous unity and difference between Vishnu and his creations.

-These different philosophical interpretations explore the relationship between Vishnu, the individual soul and the material universe, offering different paths to understanding the supreme reality.
+These different philosophical interpretations explore the relationship between Vishnu, the individual soul, and the material universe, offering distinct paths for understanding the supreme reality.

 Worship and Devotion to Vishnu

-Devotion to Vishnu, known as Vaishnavismis one of the largest and most influential traditions in Hinduism.
-The devotees of Vishnu, called VaishnavasThey have developed rich and profound spiritual practices over the millennia.
+Devotion to Vishnu, known as Vaishnavism, is one of the largest and most influential traditions of Hinduism.
+The devotees of Vishnu, called Vaishnavas, have developed rich and profound spiritual practices over the millennia.

 Devotional Practices

-- Puja (worship ritual) daily with offerings of flowers, incense and food.
+- Puja (ritual of worship) daily with offerings of flowers, incense, and food.

-- Recitation of sacred mantras, especially the "Om Namo Narayanaya".
+- Recitation of sacred mantras, especially “Om Namo Narayanaya”.

 - Study of sacred texts related to Vishnu.